yurijdvornyk/homeric/README.md

 ```
 -- this notation will give the same results as in the previous example.

+> Note that among wrong argument order you may have other errors while calculating the expression
+(devision by 0, trying to evaluate function value out of its definition area,
+e.g. `Sqrt(-1)`, `Ln(0)` etc.).
+So, don't forget to handle them properly!

 #### Built-in operators, constants and functions

 ###### Operators